kreait/firebase-php/docs/setup.rst

 With autodiscovery
 ==================

-The SDK is able to autodiscover the Service Account for your project in the following conditions:
+The SDK is able to auto-discover the Service Account for your project in the following conditions:

 #.
 Your application runs on Google Cloud Engine.